skensell/scottkensell.com/content/pages/about.md

 Hence, the blog.
 I hope this blog is especially useful for other people trying to change their career path to become a developer.

-My favorite topics currently are Python, shell-scripting, and Objective-C/iOS development.
+My favorite topics currently are Objective-C/iOS development and functional (reactive) programming.

 ![Pic of me]({filename}/images/scott-kensell.jpg)